learn-co-curriculum/phase-0-pac-2-intro/README.md

 ## Define a Statement Versus an Expression

 We have learned that all JavaScript expressions have a return value.
 JavaScript statements, on the other hand, don't necessarily.
+We can think of a statement as an _instruction_ for some action we want to carry out.

-We've already seen one type of
-statement: the variable declaration.
-A variable declaration has no return value;
-this is the case regardless of whether we assign a value at the time the variable is declared:
+We've already seen one type of statement: the variable declaration.
+A variable declaration has no return value; this is the case regardless of whether we assign a value at the time the variable is declared:

 ```js
 const string = "Hello";